With the proper defense, you might be able to reduce or even dismiss your dealing in a controlled substancecharges.

 If you are found guilty of drug dealing in Indianapolis, your entire future could be on the line.
 Make sure you present a powerful defense strategy for your case.

-Get started on your defense as soon as today when you schedule your confidential consultation with an experienced Indianapolis drug dealing lawyer at Hessler Law PC.
+Get started on your defense as soon as today when you schedule your confidential consultation with an experienced Indianapolis drug lawyer at Hessler Law PC.
 Call our office at (317) 886-8800 or complete our convenient contact form to learn how to best approach your criminal defense.